Human Body Collection

 Overall, Human Body Collection from National Geographic is a fascinating look at the human body and its many systems and functions.
 The use of real human specimens, computer-generated imagery, and expert interviews make the series both educational and engaging, and viewers of all ages are sure to come away with a newfound appreciation for the intricacies of the human body.

-Human Body Collection is a series that is currently running and has 1 seasons (8 episodes).
-The series first aired on September 12, 2010.
+Human Body Collection is a series that ran for 1 seasons (8 episodes) between September 12, 2010 and on National Geographic

 Filter by Source